<input type="date">

 Basic uses of date

-The simplest use of <input type="date"> involves one <input> combined with its <label>, as seen below:
+The most basic use of <input type="date"> involves one <input> combined with its <label>, as seen below:

 html